Kuriga kidnapping

-On 7 March 2024, more than 200 Nigerian school students were abducted from their educational institution in the north-western town of Kuriga, Chikun Local Government Area, Kaduna State.
+On 7 March 2024, more than 200 Nigerian school students were abducted from their educational institution in the north-western town of Kuriga, Chikun, Kaduna State.
 The event occurred while the pupils were gathered on the assembly ground around 08:30 (07:30 GMT).
 A group of dozens of gunmen riding motorcycles infiltrated the school premises.
 It was alleged that Bakura Doro's Boko Haram faction had been involved in the kidnapping.

 Government response

 According to governor Uba Sani, who visited the area soon after the attack, 187 students from the Government Secondary School and 125 from the local primary school were reported missing.
 Since the kidnapping, however, 25 students have been returned.

 The government is actively working to ensure the return of the remaining missing students.
 Security measures have been heightened and the regional government is collaborating with various stakeholders to address the situation.
 The focus is not only on resolving the immediate crisis but also on enhancing overall security for schools in the state.